The Control and Risks Committee consists of three independent, non-executive directors:

 As far as the 2016 fiscal year is concerned, the Control and Risks Committee carried out the following activities worthy of note:

-- it approved the 2016 Annual Internal Audit Plan for the Company and its subsidiaries – prepared by the Head of Internal Audit – and it made sure of its implementation.
-The 2016 Annual Internal Audit Plan for the Parent Company and its subsidiaries is structured around four types of audits:
+- it approved the 2017 Annual Internal Audit Plan for the Company and its subsidiaries – prepared by the Head of Internal Audit – and it checked its implementation.

 1. Operational audit: an analysis of business processes and an assessment of their effectiveness (success rate in reaching objectives) and efficiency (costs, timing, resources employed);

-2. Compliance audit: the enforcement of some operational guidelines on the part of the Parent Company and companies in the Group;
+2. Compliance audit: the application of some operational guidelines on the part of the Parent Company and companies in the Group;

-3. Compliance 231 audit: the enforcement of Legislative Decree no. 231/2001, in support of Supervisory Bodies in the Parent Company and its subsidiaries;
+3. Compliance 231 audit: the application of Italian Legislative Decree 231/2001, in support of Supervisory Bodies in the Parent Company and its subsidiaries;

-4. Financial Audit: the enforcement of Law no. 262/05, in support of the Financial Reporting Officer;
+4. Financial Audit: the application of Italian Law 262/05, in support of the Financial Reporting Officer;

-- it examined the activities carried out by the Internal Audit department in 2016, agreeing with the recommendations made and proposing recommendations of its own; within this context, the follow-ups to the Internal Audit interventions were reviewed;
+- it examined the activities carried out by the Internal Audit department in 2017, agreeing with the recommendations made and proposing recommendations of its own; within this context, follow-ups to the Internal Audit inspections were reviewed;

 - it examined the activities and structure of the Internal Control Department, not only insofar as the internal audit as per the point above, but also to support the Supervisory Bodies of the Parent Company and the subsidiaries, risk management activities and operating processes;

-- it examined the preliminary analysis presented by company management, and it approved the impairment testing to be adopted by the company relative to the financial statements for the fiscal year ended 31/12/2015.
-It took cognizance of the fact that the impairment tests’ definitive findings on the potential decline in value of property, plant and equipment, intangible assets and/or equity investments would be subject to specific review and approval on the part of the Board of Directors.
+- it examined the preliminary analysis presented by company management, and it approved the impairment testing methodology for the financial statements as at 31 December 2016 adopted by the company.
+It took cognizance of the fact that the impairment tests’ definitive findings on the potential decline in value of property, plant and equipment, intangible assets and/or equity investments would be subject to specific review and approval on the part of the Board of Directors;

-- it reviewed the annual report 2015 and that of July 2016 drawn up by the Risk Management Committee, which did not contain any irregularities;
+- it reviewed the 2016 annual report and the report for July 2017 prepared by the Risk Management Committee, which did not contain any irregularities;

 - it analysed the results of the year’s Risk Assessment process along with the relative Report on the matter, prepared and presented by the Head of Internal Audit.
-The activity referred both the Parent Company and its associate companies in Italy and France;
+The activity focused on both the Parent Company and its associate companies in Italy and France;

-- it took cognizance of the report prepared by the Head of Internal Audit, Mr. Paolo De Benedetti, on the Self-assessment of the System of Internal Control and Risk Management within the Mondadori Group;
+- it took cognizance of the report prepared by the Head of Internal Audit on the self-assessment of the Internal Control and Risk Management system of the Mondadori Group;

 - it approved the updating of the operating provisions in force within the Mondadori Group.